Daikon (white radish)

 To close

-All I showed are a really few examples and explanations of Daikon.
+We showed only a few examples and explanations of Daikon.

-If you want to follow, feel free to visit my front page!
+If you want to follow, feel free to visit the pages!
 Thank you very much for reading this article.
 And see you soon!